 The Welsh Marches have the spa towns of Builth Wells and Llandrindod Wells and market towns of a Knighton and Rhayader to explore.
 This is a historical area named after the Marcher Lords who governed the area between England and Wales, independently of the King, for many years.
 You are never far from a castle on the Welsh Borders and there are ruins to explore at Powis Castle, Llanthony Priory, Grosmont Castle, Skenfrith Castle and Raglan Castle.
 The Cambrian mountains and many other wild areas of Mid Wales are ideal for wildlife and famous for Red Kites.

-the maps also covers the area around llangollen, a bustling town built around a tumbling river.
+the maps also cover the area around llangollen, a bustling town built around a tumbling river.